Smart Scaling

 Safety checks

-Section titled “Safety checks”Before scaling, dockmesh runs pre-flight checks and refuses if:
+Section titled “Safety checks”Before scaling — manual or auto — dockmesh runs the same pre-flight (compose.CheckScale) and surfaces:

 Observing scaling